How To Not Get Sick In Mexico

 Drink lots of fluids

 Diarrhea and vomiting will dehydrate you, which in turn will make you lightheaded.
 Drink lots of water.
 Flat soda is also helpful, as it will help you replace sugars.
-Gatorade is also a great option if you can find it.

 Eat plain food

-By plain, I really mean plain – think boiled rice with a spoon of olive oil; boiled pasta; boiled potatoes; bread, or crackers.
-A kebab with pork, sausage, and bell peppers is definitely not plain.
+By plain, I really mean plain – think boiled rice with a spoon of olive oil, boiled pasta, boiled potatoes, bread, or crackers.
+There are bakeries all over Mexico, as well.
+A fresh loaf of bread can also do the trick.

 Take probiotics